iulianstana/catalog-data-chambers/README.md

 5. `pip install -r requirements.txt`
 7. `scrapy crawl CameraDeputatilorInitiatives -a year=2016 -o 2016.json`

-These instructions are tested and work in the systems specified, but they do not have to be exacuted as given.
+These instructions are verified to work on the specified systems, but they do not have to be exacuted as given.
 You can customize your setup to suit your needs.

 ## Commands